Chapter V: College Life Residential & Community Policies

 • Intentionally furnishing false information to a member of the faculty, staff, or a student acting in an official capacity either verbally or in writing, including falsification by omission of information.

-• Failing to comply with orders or directives of school officials, UNCSA Campus Police, or any other law enforcement officers (may constitute a minor or major infraction at the discretion of the Associate Director for Student Conduct).
+• Failing to comply with orders or directives of school officials, UNCSA Campus Police, or any other law enforcement officers (may constitute a minor or major infraction at the discretion of the Director for Student Conduct).

 • Hosting a guest/visitor who violates UNCSA’s Student Code of Conduct or the Residential and Community Policies Agreement.